eProsima/Fast-DDS-docs/docs/fastdds/transport/tcp/tcp.rst

 |    :append: </profiles>                                 |
 +---------------------------------------------------------+

-On the client side, the :ref:`dds_layer_domainParticipant` must be configured with the **public** IP address and ``listening_port`` of the *TCP server* as ``initial_peer``.
+On the client side, the DomainParticipant must be configured with the **public** IP address and ``listening_port`` of the *TCP server* as ``initial_peer``.